Mara16/CS-324-Final-Project/README.md

 > where repeated characters in that string are grouped together.
 > The transformed string is more amenable to compression with the application of other compression algorithms like Huffman or arithmetic coding .

-**1.** `Demo.java` contains a main method to exhibit how your code can be run.
+**1.** `Demo.java` contains a main method to exhibit how the code can be run.

-**2.** The `BWT.Java` uses three instance variables and constructor to set the original text.
+**2.** `BWT.Java` uses three instance variables and a constructor to set the original text.
 It is also composed of the three following methods:

 - **permutations()** creates the permutations of the text calls encode() by sending it a 1D String array 'rotations' holding the permutations.

 - **encode(String[] rotations)** receives the 'rotations' array and concatenates the last column, as well as the index of the row at which the original text sits in the 1D array.
-The methods then calls decode.
+The method then calls decode.

 - **decode()** reverses the encoded text back to its original form.

 **3.** `Test.java` ensures that the algorithm is encoding and decoding correctly.
 It uses a combination of one-word text and sentences.

+Input tested:

+- Single word
+- Single character
+- One sentence
+- More than one sentence
+- Null
+- Empty string